2006–07 All-Ireland Senior Club Football Championship

 The 2006–07 All-Ireland Senior Club Football Championship was the 37th staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 15 October 2006 and ended on 1 April 2007.
+The competition began on 15 October 2006 and ended on 1 April 2007.

-Salthill-Knocknacarra were the defending champions, however, they failed to qualify after being beaten by Corofin in the second round of the 2006 Galway County Championship.
+The defending champion was Salthill–Knocknacarra; however, the club did not qualify after being beaten by Corofin in the second round of the 2006 Galway County Championship.

-On 1 April 2007, Crossmaglen Rangers won the championship following a 0-13 to 1-05 defeat of Dr. Crokes in the All-Ireland final replay at O'Moore Park.
+On 1 April 2007, Crossmaglen Rangers won the competition, following a 0-13 to 1-5 defeat of Dr Crokes in the All-Ireland final replay at O'Moore Park.
 It was their fourth championship title overall and their first title since 2000.

-Colm Cooper of the Dr. Crokes club was the championship's top scorer with 6-23.
+Colm Cooper of the Dr Crokes club was the competition's top scorer with 6-23.